California Sexual Harassment Law Firm Helping Employees

 Under California state law, unwelcome verbal or physical conduct of a sexual nature includes but is not limited to the deliberate, repeated making of unsolicited gestures or comments of a sexual nature, and/or the deliberate and repeated display of offensive sexually graphic materials which is not necessary for business purposes.
 Suing for sexual harassment in California typically requires the assistance of an experienced employment attorney.

-Our California sexual harassment lawyers understand the distressing impact of sexual harassment in the workplace and are committed to helping victims of workplace sexual harassment by building a strong case for our clients and maximizing available damages.
+Our California-based legal team understands the distressing impact of sexual harassment in the workplace and are committed to helping victims of workplace sexual harassment by building a strong case for our clients and maximizing available damages.
 Under the law, types of harassment include unwelcome and offensive sexual advances, unwelcome and offensive comments, and unwelcome and offensive touchings.

 Sexual harassment can violate the law if the conduct is objectively hostile or abusive.
 If you or someone you know is or was subject to a sexually hostile work environment while an employee, then it is important that you speak to an experienced employment attorney as soon as possible.
 The time to file a sexual harassment lawsuit is very short, and it is important to make sure that you do not lose your right to file a sexual harassment lawsuit because you waited too long.
 The best course of action is to speak to a lawyer as soon as possible.

 If you or someone you know is or was a victim of sexual harassment as an employee in the workplace, reach out to our office for a free consultation with a California workplace sexual harassment lawyer and to learn more about cases brought on behalf of victims of sexual harassment.